jdi-docs/jdi-light/source/includes/_tutorial.md

 ```
 **JDI Light** (3 loc)<br/>
 In JDI Light this is as simple as for Common elements.
-_Note: They are so short that we can write them in one line but let keep each time in its own line_
+_Note: They are so short that we can write them in one line but let keep each time in its own line_<br/><br/>

 ```java
 public void submit(ContactInfo contact) {